Impossibility results on stability of phylogenetic consensus methods

-Our methods combine theoretical reductions with explicit computations, and are in principle adaptable to explore other stability conditions that appeared in the literature, for instance in \cite{Barth}.
-Even if such conditions are sometimes dependent on each other (e.g., our Theorem \ref{thm:ES} implies incompatibility of condition $(I6)$ in \cite{Barth} with regularity assumptions, even for binary trees), this approach is in its essence case-by-case.
+\item[4.]
+Our methods combine theoretical reductions with explicit computations, and are in principle adaptable to explore other stability conditions that appeared in the literature, for instance in \citep{Barth}.
+Even if such conditions are sometimes dependent on each other (for example, our Theorem \ref{thm:ES} implies incompatibility of condition $(I6)$ in \citep{Barth} with regularity assumptions, even for binary trees), this approach is in its essence case-by-case.
 From a systematic point of view, we believe that it would be interesting to shed more light on general conceptual or structural obstructions to the existence of consensus methods with given properties.
+A possible instance of work in this direction is the following.
+Recall that an associatively stable regular consensus method is equivalent to a partial order on the set of inputs (for example, phylogenetic trees on $n$ taxa) that is a meet-semilattice \cite[Chapter 1, p.~7]{Gra} and equivariant with respect to the action on the permutation group $S_n$ on the labels of taxa.
+The existence of such a consensus method that is Pareto on rooted triples is then equivalent to the existence of a ($S_n$-equivariant) meet-semilattice structure $\vee_{?}$ on the set of phylogenetic trees such that, for all trees $T_1$, $T_2$,